 Each of the robot’s legs is powered by three identical, low-cost electric motors that the researchers engineered using off-the-shelf parts.
 Each motor can easily be swapped out for a new one.

 “A big part of why we built this robot is that it makes it so easy to experiment and just try crazy things because the robot is super robust and doesn’t break easily, and if it does break, it’s easy and not very expensive to fix,” says Katz, who worked on the robot in the lab of Sangbae Kim, associate professor of mechanical engineering.

 The researchers will present the Mini Cheetah’s design at the International Conference on Robotics and Automation in May.

-As the gymnastics are a dangerous activity, so in case if the malfunction or accidents happened- each element of the robot is easily replaceable.
+As gymnastics are a dangerous activity, in case a malfunction or accident happens- each element of the robot is easily replaceable.

 “In Cheetah 3, everything is super-integrated, so if you want to change something, you have to do a ton of redesign,” Katz says.
 “Whereas with the Mini Cheetah, if you wanted to add another arm, you could just add three or four more of these modular motors.”

 Three motors give it three degrees of freedom and a huge range of motion.
 The lightweight, high-torque, low-inertia design enables the robot to execute fast, dynamic maneuvers and make high-force impacts on the ground without breaking gearboxes or limbs.